-The following are the independent auditor's report and financial statements for the Environmental Improvement Fund for the years ended June 30, 2010 and 2009, along with supplemental information as of June 30, 2010, and the independent auditor's report and financial statements for the Leveraged Loan Portfolio for the year ended June 1, 2010.
+The following are the independent auditor's report and financial statements for the Environmental Improvement Fund for the years ended June 30, 2014 and 2013, along with supplemental information as of June 30, 2014, and the independent auditor's report and financial statements for the Leveraged Loan Portfolio for the year ended June 1, 2014.

-Financial statements present the financial position, results of operations and cash flows of the Environmental Improvement Fund for the fiscal years ended June 30, 2010 and 2009.
+Financial statements present the financial position, results of operations, and cash flows of the Environmental Improvement Fund for the fiscal years ended June 30, 2014 and 2013.
 These financial statements are not intended to predict future cash flows that will be available for the benefit of bondholders pursuant to the bond resolutions.

-Baker Tilly Virchow Krause LLP, the independent auditors of the Environmental Improvement Fund, has not been engaged to perform and has not performed, since the date of their reports included on the following pages, any procedures on the financial statements addressed in those reports.
-Baker Tilly Virchow Krause LLP also has not performed any procedures related to Part VI of the 2010 Annual Report.
+Baker Tilly Virchow Krause, LLP, the independent auditor of the Environmental Improvement Fund, has not been engaged to perform and has not performed, since the date of its reports included on the following pages, any procedures on the financial statements addressed in those reports.
+Baker Tilly Virchow Krause, LLP also has not performed any procedures related to Part VI of the 2014 Annual Report.

-{This page number is the last sequential page number of the 2010 Annual Report to be used in Part VI of the 2010 Annual Report.
+{This page number is the last sequential page number of the 2014 Annual Report to be used in Part VI of the 2014 Annual Report.
 The following uses page numbers from the financial statements and independent auditor's report.
-The sequential page numbers for the 2010 Annual Report continue in Part VII.}
+The sequential page numbers for the 2014 Annual Report continue in Part VII.}

 FINANCIAL STATEMENTS

-For the Years Ended June 30, 2010 and 2009,
+As of and for the Years Ended June 30, 2014 and 2013,

 SUPPLEMENTAL INFORMATION

-For the Year Ended June 30, 2010, and
+For the Year Ended June 30, 2014, and

 Independent Auditors' Report

-AND

-LEVERAGED LOAN PORTFOLIO
+AND LEVERAGED LOAN PORTFOLIO

 FINANCIAL STATEMENTS

-For the Year Ended June 1, 2010 and
+As of and for the Year Ended June 1, 2014, and

 Independent Auditors' Report